timburks/menagerie/README.md

 - Get set up with the [Registry API](https://github.com/apigee/registry).
 - Run `source tools/CREATE.sh` to create the "menagerie" project and configure the `registry` tool to use it.
+If you're using a Google-hosted instance of the Registry API, you can point the `registry` tool at it with `registry config set registry.project $PROJECTID`.
 - Run `registry apply -f . -R` to load the contents of this repository.
   As the number of APIs grows, you might want to load specific subdirectories.
   For example, to just import the Google APIs, run `registry apply -f apis/google.com -R`.